Collective bargaining: Canada

 In June 2007 the Supreme Court of Canada extensively reviewed the rationale for regarding collective bargaining as a human right.
 In the case of Facilities Subsector Bargaining Association v.
 British Columbia, the Court made the following observations:

 The right to bargain collectively with an employer enhances the human dignity, liberty and autonomy of workers by giving them the opportunity to influence the establishment of workplace rules and thereby gain some control over a major aspect of their lives, namely their work...
 Collective bargaining is not simply an instrument for pursuing external ends... rather [it] is intrinsically valuable as an experience in self-government...
 Collective bargaining permits workers to achieve a form of workplace democracy and to ensure the rule of law in the workplace.
 Workers gain a voice to influence the establishment of rules that control a major aspect of their lives.

 Sweden

 In Sweden the coverage of collective agreements is very high despite the absence of legal mechanisms to extend agreements to whole industries.
 In 2018, 83% of all private-sector employees were covered by collective agreements, 100% of public sector employees and in all 90% (referring to the whole labor market).
 This reflects the dominance of self-regulation (regulation by the labour market parties themselves) over state regulation in Swedish industrial relations.

 Australia

-Collective bargaining in Australia has its roots in the early 20th century, with the introduction of the conciliation and arbitration system.
-This system was established to resolve industrial disputes through the intervention of an independent third party, which could make legally binding decisions.
-Over the years, this system underwent significant transformations, reflecting the changing priorities of different governments and the shifting balance of power between employers and unions.